646: Gone With the Sinned Edition

 So

-he takes to his fucking Kmart Twitter and he releases this verbose missive about how Bondi's doing a great job and she's going to get all them adrenaline harvesting kitty diddlers any minute now.
+he takes to his fucking Kmart Twitter and he releases this verbose missive about how Bondi's doing a great job and she's going to get all them Adriana Chrome harvesting kitty diddlers any minute now.

-Or maybe, as a tweet I saw the other day suggested, the reality is that a lot of disillusioned Trumpies were just shown an exit from MAGA where they don't have to admit that their blue-haired niece has been right the whole time.
+and none of those have moved the needle right maybe a load of shit is what we've needed all along or maybe as a tweet i saw the other day suggested the the reality is that a lot of disillusioned Trumpies were just shown an exit from MAGA where they don't have to admit that their blue-haired niece has been right the whole time.

 Raw.